fosskers/aura/guides/hacking.md

-It is a `ReaderT` and has a MonadReader instance, meaning we can obtain the local runtime settings by using the `ask` function anywhere we wish in a function in the Aura Monad.
+It is a `ReaderT` and has a MonadReader instance, meaning we can obtain the local runtime settings by using the `ask` function anywhere we wish in a function within the Aura Monad.

 It is `IO` at its base and has a MonadIO instance, meaning we can perform IO actions with `liftIO` in any function in the Aura Monad.